 Sending Bills via the Mobile App

-When you receive a PDF from a supplier for the first time, it will route to your Processing Tab as Lightyear hasn't been shown what you'd like the system to do with it yet.
+Mapping is essentially the creation of a reusable template on your invoice.
+If you go the route of a map, when you receive a PDF from a supplier for the first time, it will route to your Processing Tab as Lightyear hasn't been shown what you'd like the system to do with it yet.

-Firstly, you'll want to find a map that can read the data from inside the PDF.
+You'll want to find a map that can read the data from inside the PDF.
 Clicking on your document in Panel 1 will present the PDF preview in Panel 3.

 If Lightyear detects certain unique fields from the PDF metadata (like a tax number, company reference or email address for example) it will query it's database for existing maps, and will suggest to you the best extraction based on how many times a map has been used.
 If no map/extraction is suggested to you, fear not... this does not mean that no map exists...